Love Our Wetlands – Waiheke

 In New Zealand only 10% of wetlands remain.
 Being an island community we are more connected to the waterways and ocean that surrounds us.
 If you would like to be involved in the restoration work happening in your community click here to find out how.

 1,000+ volunteers, 4,500+ volunteer hours & 10,000 eco-sourced native trees planted!

 The Love Our Wetlands Waiheke project welcomes groups from around New Zealand looking to engage with environmental community projects.

 We are able to assist with planning your travel to and around Waiheke, and can also arrange visits to local vineyards or attractions should you wish to make the most of the visit.

 With the help of our generous sponsor Fullers we are able to offer volunteer groups 50% discount on adult return ferry travel.
 Nice one Fullers!!

 One on the island our knowledgeable Volunteer Coordinators will meet your group at Matiatia Wharf and journey out to one of the 4 Wetlands - Te Matuku, Rangihoua, Te Whau & Matiatia.
 Once at the wetland the day will be spent planting, removing weeds, learning about local history, native plants, animal and fish species and all about our amazing natural resources - Wetlands!

 To book a volunteer day email email@example.com

-This year the Love Our Wetlands Waiheke project is very pleased to welcome our new sponsor Fullers.
+In 2017 the Love Our Wetlands Waiheke project was very pleased to welcome our new sponsor Fullers.
 With Fullers support we are able to offer subsidised ferry travel to community, school and corporate volunteer groups coming from off island.